ilham-07/Introduction/README.md

 - 👋 Hi, I’m Ilham
-- 👀 I’m interested in data scientist, data analyst and data engineer
+- 👀 I’m interested in data science, software development and web development
-- 🌱 I’m currently learning at DQLab
+- 🌱 I’m currently learning at Dicoding, DQLab and Progate
 - 💞️ I’m looking to collaborate on data science, software development and web development
 - 📫 How to reach me at Email: ilham070201@gmail.com, Phone: +6285156564024 & LinkedIn: https://www.linkedin.com/in/ilham-/